krixh-03/krixh-03/README.md

 - 👀 I’m interested in web devlopment and coding in general
 - 🌱 I’m currently learning typescipt, react, hono, nextjs, nvim
 - 📫 You can reach out to me at krishsai0303@gmail.com
 -  Ping me on discord @proxy0305
+-  𝕏 @businesscleam

 <!---